crocme10/zero2prod/documentation/deployment.md

 }
 ```

 This confirms that environment variables are read correctly...
-Now lets try to manually connect with those parameters
+Now lets try to
-(Note that the docker container with the database should still be running).
+manually connect with those parameters (Note that the docker container with the
+database should still be running).

+## Digital Ocean
 Run some requests against the web app's API.